-The word ‘narcissism’ is becoming quite a household term these days and at times it can be used as an explanation for anything from selfishness to a temper outburst.
+The word ‘narcissism’ is becoming quite a household term these days, and at times it can be used as an explanation for anything from selfishness to a temper outburst.
 Indeed there is a broad spectrum of ways that narcissism can manifest along a continuum from healthy to malignant.

-What are the traits of a narcissistic parent?
+What are the traits of narcissistic parents?

-An example of this would be the father who insists that his son become a doctor, regardless of whether the son’s interests and abilities coincide with this career choice.
+An example of this would be the narcissistic father who insists that his son become a doctor, regardless of whether the son’s interests and abilities coincide with this career choice.

 Jealousy and possessiveness:

-So as soon as the child begins to show maturity or individuation, making his or her own choices and preferences known, the parent can become incensed and indignant, taking it as a personal affront and a threat.
+So as soon as the child begins to show maturity or individuation, making his or her own choices and preferences known, the parent can become furious and indignant, taking it as a personal affront and a threat.

 Lack of empathy:

 Children living with narcissistic parents who experience this kind of invalidation over time often develop a false mask to accommodate the parent, or they distance themselves from their parent, while some may try to fight back.

 Dependency and codependency:

-Narcissistic parents often foster a co-dependent relationship with their children to the extent that they expect the child to take care of them for the rest of their lives.
+Narcissistic parenting often involves fostering a codependent relationship with the children to the extent that the parents expect the child to take care of them for the rest of their lives.

-Scapegoating and favouritism:
+Scapegoating and favoritism:

 When there is more than one child in the family, the narcissistic parent will often target one of them as the “golden child” who is groomed to pander to the needs and ego of the narcissist.